 The MINT program is designed to assist new teachers with all components of teaching such as lesson planning, classroom management, instructional strategies, analyzing data, and integrating technology.
 The mentee is assigned to a mentor, who provides assistance with the aforementioned components of teaching and offers constructive feedback to help build capacity.
+This year, for example, an experienced language arts teachers has been paired with a new teacher.
+The mentor and mentee meet once a week, during common planning, to ensure that the new teacher's lesson plans are standards-based, aligned, and data-driven.
 All Mentor-Mentee interactions and recommendations are kept on file as are the hours of completion.

 The AP mentor/mentee program, facilitated by the College Board, provides guidance for teachers new to the AP program via a mentor that is assigned by the College Board.
-This school year, we have several new teachers to AP, and as a result, they are participating in this program.